 Like the previous hierarchical data structures, bounding volume hierarchies (BVHs) are mostly used to prevent performing an operation exhaustively on all objects.
-Like with previously discussed hierarchical data structures, one can improve a huge range of applications and queries using BVHs, such as ray shooting, point location queries, nearest-neighbor search, view frustum and occlusion culling, geographical data bases, and collision detection (the latter will be discussed in more detail below).
+Like with previously discussed hierarchical data structures, one can improve a huge range of applications and queries using BVHs, such as ray shooting, point location queries, nearestneighbor search, view frustum and occlusion culling, geographical data bases, and collision detection (the latter will be discussed in more detail below).

-Often times, bounding volume (BV) hierarchies are described as the opposite of spatial partitioning schemes, such as quadtrees or BSP trees: instead of partitioning space, the idea is to partition the set of objects recursively until some leaf criterion is met.
-(However, we will argue at the end that BV hierarchies are just at the other end of a whole spectrum of hierarchical data structures.)
-Here, objects can be anything from points to complete graphical objects.
+Often times, bounding volume (BV) hierarchies are described as the opposite of spatial partitioning schemes, such as quadtrees or BSP trees: instead of partitioning space, the idea is to partition the set of objects recursively until some leaf criterion is met.5 Here, objects can be anything from points to complete graphical objects.
 With BV hierarchies, almost all queries, which can be implemented with space partitioning schemes, can also be answered, too.
 Example queries and operations are ray shooting, frustum culling, occlusion culling, point location, nearest neighbor, collision detection.